What Does A Wood Turtle Eat?

 Wood turtles have been observed to consume a wide range of insects including spiders, beetles, caterpillars, grasshoppers, and ants.
 Invertebrate species consumed by wood turtles also include earthworms, snails, slugs, and millipedes.
 These protein-rich foods are an essential source of nutrition for wood turtles as they provide them with essential amino acids, vitamins, and minerals crucial for their growth and development.
 Therefore, having access to a variety of insects and invertebrates is crucial for the survival of wood turtles in their natural habitat.

-Recommended Reading: How Big Can A Turtle Get?
+Recommended Reading: How To Make A Turtle Shell Costume?

 Other Foods Eaten by Wood Turtles